feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

     partial: bool,
 ):
     """
-    An example of creating manging the tables needed for a mysql-backed online store.
+    An example of creating managing the tables needed for a mysql-backed online store.
     """
+    warnings.warn(
+        "This online store is an experimental feature in alpha development. " "Some functionality may still be unstable so functionality can change in the future.", RuntimeWarning,
+    )
     conn = self._get_conn(config)
     cur = conn.cursor(buffered=True)